-Audits CORS policy, security headers, cookie settings, and origin-based access control.
+Audits CORS (cross-origin request rules) policy, security headers, cookie settings, and origin-based access control.

 Workspace Prep Prompt